 Provided by Brookgreen Gardens

-This exclusive evening will be December 1, from 5:30 – 8:30 p.m.
-Each ticket is $100 and will include beverages (including wine or beer) and heavy hors d’oeuvres in the Gardens.
-A limited number of tickets will be available.
-Entertainment for the evening will include Rebecca Nissen, harpist; the Saltwater Chamber Orchestra, and the Beach Brass Quintet.
+This exclusive evening will be December 1, from 5:30 – 8:30 pm.
+Each ticket is $100 and will include beverages (including wine or beer) and heavy hors d’oeuvres in the gardens.

 The main Nights of a Thousand Candles events kick off on Thursday, December 6.
-Dates are December 6 – 9; 13 – 16; and 20 – 22.
-General public tickets are $25 for adults and $15.00 for children.
-Tickets for Brookgreen members are $20 for adults and $12.00 for children.
+General public tickets are $25 for adults and $15 for children.
+Tickets for Brookgreen members are $20 for adults and $12 for children.
 Children 3 and under are always free.
-Tickets may be purchased on our website. www.brookgreen.org.
-Groups of 15 or more may contact Brookgreen’s group sales department for special rates.
+Tickets may be purchased on our website, www.brookgreen.org.
+Groups of fifteen or more may contact Brookgreen’s group sales department for special rates.

 New for 2018:

-- 3:30 – 4:30 p.m. in front of The Visionaries sculpture, meet Angus, Brookgreen’s Scottish Deerhound Mascot and learn the history of the Huntington’s and their love of this amazing dog breed.
+- 3:30 – 4:30 pm in front of The Visionaries sculpture, meet Angus, Brookgreen’s Scottish Deerhound Mascot and learn the history of the Huntington’s and their love for this amazing dog breed.